-While there are other 530 simulations available for Prepar3D and FSX, many are merely derivatives of the default GPS created by Microsoft for entertainment.
+While there are other 530 simulations available for Prepar3D, FSX, and X-Plane many are merely derivatives of the default GPS created by Microsoft for entertainment.
 And the few solutions that do offer more realism are add-on gauges that run within the flight simulation—and use up valuable processing power and memory.

-The Flight1 Tech G530 Simulator software will interface with the default aircraft in Prepar3D or FSX, or with any add-on aircraft that you’ve installed.
-And because the software is a stand-alone application that merely interfaces with Prepar3D or FSX, it can be run on a separate PC connected to the flight simulation over a network.
+The Flight1 Tech G530 Simulator software will interface with the default aircraft in Prepar3D, FSX, and X-Plane, or with any add-on aircraft that you’ve installed.
+And because the software is a stand-alone application that merely interfaces with Prepar3D, FSX and X-Planeit can be run on a separate PC connected to the flight simulation over a network.
 When configured this way, the 530 simulation won't slow down the flight simulation's performance.

 The G530 Simulator Enterprise Edition was designed to be flexible.
 You can use it in all sorts of teaching and learning environments: in an aviation university classroom or lab, in a flight school or airline simulation center, or on your desk at home.

 - An almost 1:1 scale replica of the real GNS G530, with fully functional buttons and knobs that provide the tactile feedback you expect.

 - Adjustable backlighting on each button that adds to the immersion, especially during night flying.

 - A 5.6” VGA LCD display that makes it easy to read and interpret information, and to see your position relative to ground features, navaids, flight plan routes, and approach procedures.